chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

       set tracer flow rate name       = tracer_flow_rate end

-#. ``calculate average velocities`` is enabled, and its ``initial time = 30e-4``.
-This means that the last :math:`25\%` of the first simulation will be used to calculate the average velocity profile.
+#. ``calculate average velocities`` is enabled, beginning at ``initial time = 30e-4``.
+This means that the last :math:`25\%` of the first simulation will be used to calculate the time-averaged fluid velocity profile.
-#. ``calculate tracer flow rate`` is enabled to provide data for understanding mixing effects.
+#. ``calculate tracer flow rate`` is enabled to provide data for mixing quantification.

 Simulation 2: Tracer transport
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the second simulation, we reuse the velocity profile from the first simulation and simply transport the passive tracer.
-This allows to increase the time step and duration of the simulation while keeping realistic velocity and pressure solutions.
+This allows us to increase the time step and duration of the simulation while keeping realistic velocity and pressure solutions.

 Simulation control
 ******************